MAPLE CANDIED BLACK PEPPER BACON

 The absolute perfect manly man Super Bowl treat, standing thick cut strips of bacon are an easy to prepare perfectly satisfying combination of spicy, sweet, and salty.
 Or perhaps instead of head knocking sporting events, try noshing on this piggy preparation paired with a fabulous bottle of Cabernet while watching a British crime drama in front of a roaring fire.
 Other than chocolate chip cookies, the smell of bacon cooking is one of the greatest scents known to the American kitchen.
 Your swine eating days will never be the same!

 Nota bene: Only use thick sliced, all natural, dry rubbed, uncured bacon such as Wellshire Applewood Smoked Bacon.
 It is a bit pricey, but delivers the perfect texture and piggy taste.
 Real maple syrup from the sap of the sugar maple is the only sweetener that will work in this recipe.
-Grade is unimportant, however, for cooking, the intense flavor of dark as molasses Grade B maple syrup (made at the end up sugaring season) packs a punch.
+For the ultimate unforgettable to die for experience, try this recipe with WESTON TABLE BARREL-AGED BOURBON & RYE MAPLE SYRUP.

 1. Preheat the oven to 425 degrees F.